Mariana Griswold Van Rensselaer: Career

-Van Rensselaer also served a number of charitable organisations, including University Settlement Women's Auxiliary (president from 1896-1898), Jacob A. Riis Neighborhood Settlement, and the New York Infirmary for Women and Children.
+Van Rensselaer also served several charitable organisations, including University Settlement Women's Auxiliary (president from 1896-1898), Jacob A. Riis Neighborhood Settlement, and the New York Infirmary for Women and Children.
 She was president of the Public Education Association of New York from 1899-1906.
 Although she did vote in 1893 while living in Colorado, she later was involved with New York State Association Opposed to the Extension of Suffrage for Women.

 Personal life

 In 1873, she married Schuyler Van Rensselaer (1845–1884) of the prominent Van Rensselaer family.
 Together, they lived in New Brunswick, New Jersey.
 They had one child, born in February 1875, before her husband, a mining engineer, died in 1884.